 Apart from appearing a bit smoother in texture, tempura doesn’t look all that different from other batters after being fried.
 But where your chicken wings, for example, would be coated in a soft layer with some crunchy bits, one fried in tempura would come out in a very hard, brittle shell.
 You can even tap on it and it would make a hollow noise like a gourd.

-Can I make some?
+Can I make tempura?

 Definitely.
 Tempura can be made from the comfort of your own home, where nobody can see you burn the batter.
 That is, of course, if you’re not somehow reading this from Japan during the Edo period — then it would be illegal for you to fry tempura at home.

 Any type of soft wheat flour can be used; cake flour works fine, as does pastry or all-purpose flour.
 It doesn’t have to be gluten-free, but low-gluten varieties of flour can help make the process a bit more beginner-friendly.
 Still, when cooking anything that has a short list of ingredients, what you do to them is extremely important for the end result.
-So don’t expect to be perfect at it from your first try.
+So don’t expect to be perfect at it on your first try.

 Once the batter is ready, however, you can start having fun with it.
 There’s that old, tongue-in-cheek folk wisdom that everything is tasty when deep-fried, and it holds true here.
 You can use tempura on pretty much everything from vegetables or greens to fish, meat, dairy, even whole steaks.
 You can even use it on ice cream.
-Just keep in mind that the tempura will cook relatively quickly, so if you’re planning on coating something like a steak, make sure it’s cooked before-hand.
+Just keep in mind that the tempura will cook relatively quickly, so if you’re planning on coating something like a steak, make sure it’s cooked beforehand.

-How did we get it?
+How did we get tempura?

 The very short story is that 1543 marked the first contact between Japan and Europe, as some Portuguese sailors washed ashore the island.
 Five years later, the first missionary (Francisco Xavier, a Jesuit) came to the island to spread their religion, in classic European fashion.
 Things went pretty well at first, with everyone making a lot of money out of mutual trade, but the Portuguese in particular.

 Japan had so far been a relatively isolated culture, owing to its geographical seclusion.
-Most of their foreign affairs at this point included invading, being invaded by, or limited trade with other groups in East and Southeast Asia.
+Most of their foreign affairs at this point included invading, being invaded by, or limiting trade with other groups in East and Southeast Asia.
 Europeans were already present in the area by 1543, establishing bases mostly in India to cement the spice trade, but there had not been any direct contact between the two groups up to that point.

 Needless to say, these two cultures — Japan and Portugal — were quite fascinated by the strange, exotic other, by their language, dress, and the items they had to trade.
 The Japanese were also taken aback by the ships Portuguese, which were more sophisticated than those available in Japan.
 But their guns were most impressive of all.
 In fact, the first three Portuguese traders to ever reach the island (António Mota, Francisco Zeimoto, and António Peixoto) were arguably allowed access into isolationist Japan because they showed off their muskets the minute they got there.
 Everyone wants to buy muskets, but Japan in particular wanted loads of muskets, as they had been fighting a civil war for almost 100 years by that point.